Audio Multiplexing

 Not familar with our JavaScript SDK?

-Audio Multiplexing is a compelx feature made availible through our Client SDKs.
+Audio Multiplexing is a complex feature made availible through our Client SDKs.

-Once you're streaming multiple audio sources, the next step is to set up the Viewer so that the incoming audio sources can be correctly multiplexed.
-When connecting to the Viewer, there are a number of parameters available in the SDK you can adjust depending on your workflow.
+Once you're streaming multiple audio sources, the next step is to set up the View so that the incoming audio sources can be correctly multiplexed.
+When connecting the View instance, there are a number of parameters available in the SDK you can adjust depending on your workflow.
 Some parameters of note for audio multiplexing include:

-value that signals to the viewer to only deliver audio when audio is detected such as when a person is talking.
-Enabling DTX will reduce bandwidth costs for audio transmission but may cause non-voice audio such as instruments to become choppy.pinnedSourceId
+• dtx: Discontinuous transmission or DTX is a boolean value that signals to the server to only deliver audio packets when a signal is detected, such as when a person is talking.
+Enabling DTX will reduce bandwidth costs for audio transmission but may cause non-voice audio such as instruments to become choppy.

 const tokenGenerator = () => millicast.Director.getSubscriber({